“Vision is a picture of the future that produces passion.”

 “In my daily work, I don’t get to discuss ideas very often, and this has provided me with the chance to do that,” said Melissa Barr, development coordinator in Institutional Advancement.

-In addition to Barr, the inaugural members of the program are Katie Cardone, director of the PharmD program; Ariel Collins, digital marketing specialist; Logan Gee, director of Student Engagement and Wellness; Angela (Bermudez) Palmer, academic class advisor and coordinator of the Peer Mentoring Program; Katie Palmer, senior associate director of pharmacy admissions; and Manish Shah, associate professor of pharmaceutical sciences.
+In addition to Barr, the inaugural members of the program are Katie Cardone, director of the PharmD program; Ariel Collins, digital marketing specialist; Logan Gee, director of Student Engagement and Leadership; Angela (Bermudez) Palmer, academic class advisor and coordinator of the Peer Mentoring Program; Katie Palmer, senior associate director of pharmacy admissions; and Manish Shah, associate professor of pharmaceutical sciences.

 In his guest appearance last week, Dr. Watrous shared that his own return to the College in 2019 as a trustee resulted from being drawn to the vision of ACPHS leadership.
 He ended the session with words of encouragement.